Year 10 curriculum – preparation for International Baccalaureate (IB) Course

 Year 10 curriculum has been developed with a number of key objectives.
 These are:

-a) To ensure that each student is well prepared when they commence the IB Diploma Course in term 4 of Year 10.
+a) To ensure that each student is well prepared when they commence the IB Diploma Programme in Year 11.

 b) To give each student exposure to each subject so that they will make principled subject selections in the IB Diploma.